2.4 Using and Choosing GenAI Tools

 Productivity

-• MS Copilot: Using a knowledge graph that can access various documents and tools in the enterprise version of Microsoft, this tool will summarize meeting notes, help you draft documents, draw from various documents to create content, and offer other prompt-based services.
+- MS Copilot: With or without access to your organizational data, Copilot in the enterprise version of Microsoft can summarize meeting notes, help draft documents, and offer other prompt-based services.
 Copilot is available on Microsoft Office 365 with a purchased license and is also available for individual use for free or by subscription for the Pro version.
+Access to full capabilities is dependent on the administrator release of functions.

-• Otter.ai: Otter is a meeting assistant, which can join, transcribe, summarize, and record meetings.
+- Otter.ai: Otter is a meeting assistant that can join, transcribe, summarize, and record meetings.
 It’s a great example of the types of meeting assistants now available.

 Research

-• Elicit: Elicit searches through papers and citations and extracts and synthesizes key information according to your specified research focus.
+- Elicit: Elicit searches through papers and citations then extracts and synthesizes key information according to your specified research focus.
 Best for scientific research.

-• Perplexity: Perplexity is a search engine employing user-selected All Web, Academic, Reddit, YouTube, and Wolfram Alpha as databases.
+- Perplexity: Perplexity is a search engine employing user-selected All Web, Academic, Reddit, YouTube, and Wolfram Alpha databases.
 It also offers writing capabilities without accessing the internet.

 Image Generation